huz4f/huz4f/content/Blogs/Tech.md

 ### "Lack of Focus"
 With instant access to information and rapid communication. \
-Perception of time and patience has been altered, \
+Perception of time and patience has altered, \
 We all have a superfast computer in our pockets with 4G connection, this has fostered an expectation of immediate results.
 Patience for slower processes has eroded in our lives. \
-Here is a pretty good documentary i watched few years ago [The Social Dilemma](https://www.youtube.com/watch?v=uaaC57tcci0),
+Here is a pretty good documentary if you have time that i watched few years ago [The Social Dilemma](https://www.youtube.com/watch?v=uaaC57tcci0),

 Emphasising how attention span has decreased, \
-You might have heard an average human has lower attention span than a goldfish now, not going to research if it's true but here is a truth:
+You might have heard an average human has lower attention span than a goldfish now (not sure if it's true), but here are some interesting facts:
 >6 hours and 58 minutes per day is screen time of an average human today.
 >

-Let that sink it, If we are able to reduce it to less than an hour we will realize and notice alot of things changing.
+>Researchers from France and the United Kingdom found that frequent media multitasking may contribute to diminished gray matter in the anterior cingulate cortex, an area of the brain where attentional control resides (Loh & Kanai, 2014).

-Researchers from France and the United Kingdom found that frequent media multitasking may contribute to diminished gray matter in the anterior cingulate cortex, an area of the brain where attentional control resides (Loh & Kanai, 2014).
+>

 ### Digital Amnesia
 The more we outsource tasks to smartphones, the less we use our memories. \